Managing bowel late effects

 Fluids

-Try to drink at least 1 to 2 litres (2 to 3½ pints) of fluids a day, unless your healthcare team tell you differently.
+Try to drink at least 1 to 2 litres (2 to 3 ½ pints) of fluids a day, unless your healthcare team tells you differently.
 Water is best.
-Drink smaller amounts through the day so that you do not drink lots of fluids with meals.
-Some types of drinks can make bowel problems worse.
+Drink small amounts throughout the day so you do not drink lots of fluids with meals.
+Some types of drink can make bowel problems worse.
 You may want to limit drinking:

 • fizzy drinks

-• caffeinated drinks (like coffee, tea or cola)
+• caffeinated drinks such as coffee, tea or cola

 • alcohol